pawelc/docs/tidy1.md

 Time-series Extreme Event Forecasting with Neural Networks at Uber A neural probabilistic language model
 Distilling the Knowledge in a Neural Network
-Neural Variational Inference and Learning in Belief Networks Inserting rules into recurrent neural networks
+Inserting rules into recurrent neural networks
 Rule refinement with recurrent neural networks
 On Learning to Think Algorithmic Information Theory for Novel Combinations of Reinforcement Learning Controllers and Recurrent Neural World Models